Temasek hires former Ikea sustainability head as Robin Hu leaves role

 Mr Hu will take on a different position and remain part of the firm's senior leadership team, a Temasek spokesperson said in an emailed statement, without specifying what the new role would be.

-He joined the Singapore state-owned investor in December 2016 and is currently a senior managing director.
+He joined the Singapore investment agency in December 2016 and is currently a senior managing director.
 He was previously chief executive officer of Hong Kong's South China Morning Post when it was owned by Malaysian billionaire Robert Kuok.

 The move comes as investors around the world face increasing pressure to cut their carbon footprint and improve the sustainability of their investments.
 Temasek has a goal of halving the net carbon emissions attributable to its portfolio by 2030 and reaching net zero emissions by 2050.